BCDH/spacy-serbian-pipeline/train_model.md

 7. You can now train the model: `python -m spacy train config.cfg --paths.train ./sr-json/sr_set-ud-train.spacy --paths.dev ./sr-json/sr_set-ud-dev.spacy`

 #TODO train model with a custom language object and lookups data
+#TODO learn more about token to vecor layer.  https://nightly.spacy.io/api/cli#pretrain When is this needed?
+TO what ends?